esp8266/Arduino/doc/ideoptions.rst

 release but not ideal for debugging.

 ``Debug Optimization`` use to improve Exception Decoder results.

 - ``Lite`` impact on code size uses ``-fno-optimize-sibling-calls`` to alter the ``-Os`` compiler option to place more caller addresses on the Stack.
 - ``Optimum`` offers better quality stack content for the Exception Decoder at the expense of a larger code size.
-It uses the ``-Og`` compiler option.
-  It turns off more optimizations that can make debugging difficult.
+It uses the ``-Og`` compiler option, which turns off optimizations that can make debugging difficult while keeping others.
 - ``None`` no changes for debugging continue using ``-Os``.

 Take note some sketches may start working after changing the optimization.
 Or fail less often.
+And it is also possible (not likely) that source code that was working with ``-Os`` may break with ``-Og``.

 For more topic depth, read `Improving Exception Decoder Results <faq/a02-my-esp-crashes.rst#improving-exception-decoder-results>`__